rxhl/dbt-databricks/README.md

 # 4. Create tables
 dbt run

-# You should nowgitg see two tables in the `appschema` directory in your Databricks cluster.

 ```

+You should now see two tables in the `appschema` directory in your Databricks cluster.

+### 3. Preparing seed data in Databricks

+To create some real transformations, we need to provide seed (raw) data to dbt.
+We'll manually create a few raw tables in Databricks using scripts available in the `databricks_scripts` directory.
+You can run these scripts directly on a Databricks notebook that is attached to an active cluster.